Small Press fiction book club

 Leda is lost.
 He spends his days steeped in ennui, watching the hours pass, waiting for the night to arrive.
 Trysts in the rubble of a bombsite follow hours spent in bed with near strangers, as Leda seeks out intimacy in unlikely places.
 Semi-homeless and estranged from his family of origin, he relies on the support of his chosen one: a community of older gay men and divorced women who feed and clothe him, gently encouraging him to find a foothold in a society which excludes him at every turn.
 And then there is Daniel, a buttoned-up man of the Lord, for whom Leda nurses an unrequited obsession--one which sends him spiraling into self-destruction.
 Pre-dating the British Sexual Offences Act of 1967, Love Leda was first published in 2023 in the UK.
 This long lost novel is a portrait of London's Soho that is now lost, an important document of queer working-class life from a voice long overlooked.

 Small Press Book Club will be meeting on Thursday, February 27th, at 7 pm.
-We will be reading Children of the Ghetto by Elias Khoury, translated by Humphrey Davies.
-It is published by Archipelago Books, a nonprofit press committed to publishing exceptional translations of classic and contemporary world literature.
+We will be reading The Long Form by Kate Briggs.
+It is published by Dorothy, a publishing project, an award-winning feminist press dedicated to works of fiction or near fiction or writing about fiction.

 About the book: